 When it comes to your investments, there are several different factors that determine your returns.

 First, there is the question of capital, or how much money you will invest.
-In this case, we will assume that to be $500 per month.
+In this example, we assume the investment amount is $500 per month.

 Beyond that, the two most important issues to consider are: